mohamedtmismail/mohamedtmismail/README.md

 - 👋 Hi, I’m Mohamed Ismail (@secretMeedo)
-- 👀 I’m interested in beautiful UI
+- 👀 I’m interested in open-source projects with a good purpose
-- 🌱 I’m currently learning front end web dev
+- 🌱 I’m currently learning to optimize code
-- 💞️ I’m looking to collaborate on web apps/ RTL UI
 - 📫 How to reach me?
-Email is the best way but my phone number is also available on request
+Email, issues and comments in discussions all work just fine

 <!---
 secretMeedo/secretMeedo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.